Toward Functional and Non-Functional Evaluation of Application-Level Code Generation

 \subsection{Metric Design}

 We evaluate application-level code generation using two complementary metrics: functional correctness and non-functional quality attributes.

-\underline{Functional correctness.} The functional score of functional correctness is defined as the functional test pass rate, computed as the number of passed tests divided by the total number of tests for each task.
+\underline{Functional correctness.} Functional correctness is measured by the pass rate of the functional system tests for each task.
+This score captures whether the generated repository satisfies the tested end-to-end behaviors of the target application.

-\underline{Non-functional quality attributes.} Following the ISO/IEC 25010 quality model \citep{estdale2018applying}, we additionally assess five non-functional dimensions that are critical in practice: maintainability, security, robustness, efficiency, and resource usage.
+\underline{Non-functional quality attributes.} Following ISO/IEC 25010 \citep{estdale2018applying}, we evaluate five non-functional dimensions: maintainability, security, robustness, efficiency, and resource usage.
+We use these dimensions as scalable operational proxies for practical software quality, rather than exhaustive measurements of all quality concerns.

 \cnum{myitem}{1} \textbf{Maintainability} is measured by the lower-bound Maintainability Index (MI) from static analysis.
-We operationalize maintainability using MI as a static proxy for structural complexity.
+MI does not capture all aspects of maintainability, such as naming quality or architectural clarity, but it provides a low-cost and reproducible signal of structural complexity across projects.
 Higher MI generally reflects lower structural complexity and therefore improved maintainability.
 Let $g$ and $b$ denote the MI lower bounds of the generated code and the reference implementation, respectively.
 To avoid hard saturation when directly using $g/b$, we apply a smooth compression function:

 \cnum{myitem}{2} \textbf{Security} is quantified by the number of high-risk issues reported by static security analysis.
+We use only high-risk issues to reduce noise from low-severity issues.
+This metric should be read as a conservative risk signal rather than a complete measure of software security, because static analysis may still produce false positives or miss domain-specific issues.
 Let $g$ and $b$ denote the number of high-risk findings in the generated code and the reference implementation, respectively.
 We compute a reference-aligned inverse ratio with smoothing:

 \cnum{myitem}{3} \textbf{Robustness} is evaluated using a dedicated robustness test suite targeting invalid, boundary, and unexpected inputs.
+This choice reflects runtime stability under black-box execution rather than static robustness properties.
 Let $\textit{passed}$ and $\textit{total}$ denote the number of passed tests and the total number of robustness tests.
 The robustness score is defined as: